Prepare for the 3rd Grade MAP Test

 The MAP Math SectionThe MAP math section for third grade includes seven general areas that are typically covered by the time the student reaches third grade.
 Third graders taking the MAP test in 2015 scored an average of 197 on the RIT scale.
 The following subjects were covered on the test:

-- Number sense – using mental math to count and make calculations
+- Numbers and Operations – using mental math to count and make calculations

-- Estimation and computation – applying basic math functions of fractions and decimals
+- Operations and Algebraic Thinking – applying basic math functions of fractions and decimals

 - Algebra – solving equations with missing information